 DNA de-methylation using dCas9-Tet1

 Ten-eleven translocation methylcytosine dioxygenase 1 (Tet1) is a demethylating enzyme.
 It catalyses the conversion of the methylcytosine to 5-hydroxymethylcytosine – which is the first step in the demethylation process.
 In 2016, several publications described the development and application of a dCas9-Tet1 system to induce DNA methylation at targeted genomic sites.
-For example, the expression of two distinct genes were upregulated by demethylation of their promoter regions in different cell systems.
+For example, the expression of two distinct genes was upregulated by demethylation of their promoter regions in different cell systems.
 In a breast cancer model, BRCA1 expression was rescued by targeted demethylation of the promoter region, while several genes were targeted in a further study.

 Histone Modifications with dCas9-p300